 Completed in fall 2002, the Student Center houses the offices of Student Services, Central Financial Aid, Registrar, and Career Services.
-In addition, Campus Dining Services (The Regent Ordinary), the University Writing Center, COGS offices, student government offices, and a student lounge are housed on the building's first floor.
+In addition, Campus Dining Services (The Regent Ordinary), COGS offices, student government offices, student lounge, and a coffee shop (Café Moka) are housed on the building's first floor.